jesseduffield/lazygit/docs/Config.md

       nextItem: '<down>' # go one line down
       prevItem-alt: 'k' # go one line up
       nextItem-alt: 'j' # go one line down
+      prevPage: ',' # go to next page in list
+      nextPage: '.' # go to previous page in list
+      gotoTop: '<' # go to top of list
+      gotoBottom: '>' # go to bottom of list
       prevBlock: '<left>' # goto the previous block / panel
       nextBlock: '<right>' # goto the next block / panel
       prevBlock-alt: 'h' # goto the previous block / panel